gitalexcampos/updatesmanager.koplugin/README.md

 <a id="description-not-showing"></a>
 ### Description Not Showing

-- Ensure `updates.json` is in the correct location
 - Check that patch file has comments at the beginning
 - Try editing description locally through the plugin